-Social Security disability recognizes that cancer can prevent you from working, due to physical limitations, emotional trauma, medication side effects and fatigue associated with medicines and treatment.
+Social Security disability recognizes that cancer can prevent you from working, due to physical limitations, emotional trauma, medication side effects, and fatigue associated with medicines and treatment.
 Quite naturally, your focus after receiving a cancer diagnosis will be on obtaining treatment and surviving the ordeal, it stands to reason that work attendance and performance will not be a priority for you.

 Social Security rules allow for three different approaches to recover disability benefits if you have been diagnosed with cancer:

-SSA recognizes that some medical conditions are so debilitating that disability clearly and inevitably flows from a particular diagnosis.
+SSA recognizes that some medical conditions are so debilitating that disability clearly and inevitably stems from a particular diagnosis.
 Social Security describes these conditions in a book called the “Blue Book” Listing of Impairments.

 The listing for cancer may be found here under malignant neoplastic diseases.
-If you review the listing for cancer, you will descriptions of 27 different types of cancers, with some sections containing subcategories.
+If you review the listing for cancer, you will find descriptions of 27 different types of cancers, with some sections containing subcategories.
 Here is what Social Security says about how a judge or adjudicator should evaluate a cancer diagnosis.
 They should consider the following factors: